Person arrested for throwing a rock and injuring a flamingo at Busch Gardens

-A Lehigh Acres man has been arrested for throwing a rock at a flamingo at Busch Gardens and injuring the bird.
+A Lehigh Acres, Florida man has been arrested for throwing a rock at a flamingo at Busch Gardens in Florida and injuring the bird.

 Witnesses identified Julian Antonio Marquez, 19, as the person that threw the rock.